About Canada's Democracy Week

 Further inspired by the United Nations' International Day of Democracy (September 15), Elections Canada launched its inaugural Canada's Democracy Week in September 2011.

-Today, Canada's Democracy Week informs, engages and connects Canadians with the democratic process through a week-long series of in-person and online activities as well as resources and programming for teachers to use in their school.
+Today, Canada's Democracy Week informs, engages and connects Canadians with the democratic process through a series of in-person and online activities as well as resources and programming for teachers to use in their schools.